slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The measure of intelligence is the ability to change.' -- Albert Einstein*

 > *'Andy Warhol is the only genius I’ve ever known with an IQ of 60.' -- Gore Vidal*

+> *'The problem with genius is that you have to tolerate madness.' -- Naval Ravikant*